archibate/gpt4o/README.md

 > The plugin will invoke `https://api.openai.com` in the background for you for code completion 😎

+If it didn't work, try `:UpdateRemotePlugins` and `:GPT` should be available then.

 ### DeepSeek (deepseek-coder)
 DeepSeek is a Chinese company that specializes in AI-driven programming tools and code assistance solutions, which is kinda Messiah for Chinese students who could't afford an VISA card.
 Their slogan is: